paularamo/fiftyone-tile/README.md

-# FiftyOne Timestamps
+# FiftyOne Tile

-Tile your images to squares (e.g. 960x960 pixels) in FiftyOne without exporting and re-importing.
+Tile your images to squares (e.g. 960x960 pixels) in FiftyOne directly.
 Tested with with bounding boxes (without orientation) only.

+Tiles will be saved to `destination`-dataset.
+As detections might be split over tiles boundaries, they might need refinement.
+`tiled` label tag marks affected detections.
+Otherwise use `tiled` field of detections where `1` means detection is not split and `0.1` means detection is visible only by 10% on this tile:
+`dataset.filter_labels("ground_truth", F("tiled") < 0.95)`

 ## Walkthrough
-1. If `resize` is set: Resize image to given width and keep aspect ratio
+1. If `resize` is set: Resize image to given width and keep aspect ratio before tileing
 2. Add space around the image to make it a multiple of tiles size and place image in a random within the new boundaries.
 3. Make tiles with the given `tile_size` and transfer available detections to the tiles.
    - Overlap tiles by `padding` value (in pixels)